MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 This task support two types of updates:

-1. **Manifest version**: It updates Service and Application versions specified in manifest files in a Service fabric application package.
-If specified, it compares current files against a previous build and updates version only for those services which have been changed.
+1. **Manifest version**: Updates Service and Application versions specified in manifest files in a Service fabric application package.
+If specified, it compares current files against a previous build and updates the version only for those services which have been changed.

-1. **Docker image settings**: It updates docker container image settings specified in manifest files in a Service fabric application package.
+1. **Docker image settings**: Updates docker container image settings specified in manifest files in a Service fabric application package.
 The image settings to be placed are picked from two files:

-    a. **Image names file**: This file is generated by build task
+    a. **Image names file**: This file is generated by the build task

-    b. **Image digests file**: This file is generated by docker task when it pushes images to registry
+    b. **Image digests file**: This file is generated by the docker task when it pushes images to registry
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->